-MATH 2100H Calculus I Honors (4 credits) This honors course covers functions, limits, derivatives, and integrals with more in-depth topics, more broad investigations, plus technology integration.
-Course topics include derivatives of trigonometric functions, logarithmic functions, application of derivatives to physics problems, related rates and maximum/minimum problems, curve sketching, and definite and indefinite integrals with applications.
-Prerequisite: Math 1250, Honors students only.
+MATH 2100H Calculus I Honor (4 credits) Functions, limits, and derivatives of algebraic functions.
+Introduction to derivatives of trigonometric functions, logarithmic functions; application of derivatives to physics problems; related rates and maximum/minimum problems, and definite and indefinite integrals with applications.
+Prerequisite: Challenge examination or MATH 1250; Honors students only.